julioaranajr/LeetCode75/README.md

 # LeetCode75

-75 Essential &amp; Trending Problems Must-do problem list for interview prep Best for 1~3 month of prep time
+75+ Essential &amp; Trending Problems Must-do problem list for interview prep Best for 1~3 month of prep time

 ## Exercises

 - Add Digits
+- Binary Search
 - Can Make Arithmetic Progression
 - Can Place Flowers
 - Contains Duplicate II
+- Detect Capital
 - Find the difference
 - Find the Index of the First Occurrence in a String
 - Fraction Addition and Subtraction